View related news articles

 The important thing now is for all bank customers who may have been affected by the actions of RBS GRG to be ready to hit the ground running once the review scheme is setup.
 Our specialist bank claim lawyers can assist you with the review and any other necessary litigation.

-If you would like to register your interest with us in regards to the GRG redress scheme, please call us on 0161 941 4000 or complete the enquiry form to the right hand side of this article.
+If you would like to register your interest with us in regards to the GRG redress scheme, please contact our Banking Litigation team or call us on 0161 941 4000 or complete the enquiry form to the right hand side of this article.

 Myerson advise on a wide range of bank litigation disputes including the interest rate mis-selling scandal, disputes surrounding RBS’ Global Restructuring Group, other bank’s conduct in enforcing repayment of borrowings, LIBOR- fixing and other derivative products.